-What do they need to do at their home university in order to study abroad with ISA?
+What do students need to do at their home university in order to study abroad with ISA?

-ISA encourages students to work closely with their university's study abroad office and their academic advisor when deciding on a program and selecting classes.
-A signature from the home university is required on the ISA application for participation in an ISA program.
+ISA encourages students to work closely with their home university's Study Abroad Office and their academic advisor when deciding on a program and selecting classes.
+A signature from the home university is required on the ISA application supplement for participation in an ISA program.

-The home university may be able to provide resources for scholarship opportunities and/or have a distinct approval process for students to follow before participating in an off-campus program.
-Students need to work with their home university to determine how credits taken abroad will transfer, and also if they are able to use their financial aid on their ISA study abroad program.
+The home university may be able to provide resources for scholarship opportunities and/or have a distinct approval process for students to follow before allowing participation in an off-campus program.
+Students need to work with their home university to determine how credits taken abroad will transfer, and also, if they are able to use their financial aid (if applicable) on their ISA study abroad program.

 What are the due dates for the programs?

 Each program has its own application due date and final forms and payment due date.
-Please visitto view the specific due dates for the program they are interested in.
+Please visitto view the specific due dates for the program of choice.

 What resources will my student receive prior to departure?

 After the final forms and payment due date, students will have access to their ISA Online Orientation in their ISA Student Portal.
 The Online Orientation covers topics such as Health and Safety, what to pack, money, communications, what to expect while abroad, etc. Students should keep a close eye on their ISA Student Portal, as that is where they will find all of their post acceptance documents, payment information, housing assignments, final arrival information, etc. All program information will be sent directly to the student via email and the ISA portal.

 Approximately 2-3 weeks prior to the program start date, students will receive their final packet information through their ISA portal, including a participant contact list, housing list, flight list, tips on academic success at their host university (if applicable), and a final letter regarding airport pick-up with a preparation checklist.